Angela Simmons Shares Adorable Beach Snap With Her Son: ‘Baby Boy Is My Heartbeat’

 In her caption, Angela noted that she had woken up grateful.
 She said she was filled with love and that her son was her heartbeat.
 She threw in a hashtag she made up signaling that the sun and sand were fuel for her.

 Angela’s Instagram stories over the past day or so revealed that she had arrived at her vacation destination.
-She appeared to be in a rental condominium right on the ocean, as she and her son wasted little time Monday morning in heading down to check out the sand and the water.
+She appeared to be in a rental condominium right on the ocean, as she and her son wasted little time Monday in heading down to check out the sand and the water.

-This casual, fun, and carefree moment was just one of several shots featuring her son that she has shared in the past week or two.
+This casual, fun, and carefree moment was just one of several shots featuring her son that she has posted in the past week or two.
 She has been posting a lot on Instagram supporting the launch of some new products for her Simmons Beauty line, and she’s shared some posts specifically addressing the nationwide protests as well.
-Now, it looks like it’s time to relax and spend some one-on-one time with her adorable little guy and she’s already shared quite a few updates.
+Now, it looks like it’s time to relax and spend some one-on-one time with her adorable little guy.

-Angela’s new photo and sweet caption were big hits with her 6.6 million Instagram followers.
-Almost 80,000 people had liked the new post within the first four hours after she had first shared it, and more than 400 people commented too.
+Angela’s new photo and sweet caption were big hits with her 6.6 million followers.
+Almost 80,000 people had liked the new post within the first four hours after it first went online, and more than 400 people commented too.

 “Family over everything,” one follower said.